Zach Ertz Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Season Stats

-- Ertz has 638 receiving yards on 60 receptions (93 targets), with five touchdowns, averaging 39.9 yards per game.
+- Ertz has caught 60 passes on 93 targets for 638 yards and five touchdowns, averaging 39.9 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Ertz's matchup with the Cowboys.